TangentFoxy/lume/README.md

 A collection of functions for Lua, geared towards game development.

-This fork incorporates randomization from the LOVE engine's math library if available, and uses a local for random calls.
+This fork incorporates randomization from the LOVE engine's math library if available, uses a local for random calls, and adds a function for setting the seed for its randomizer.

 ## Installation